Concordium/concordium.github.io/source/mainnet/net/guides/export-import.rst

         #.
 Create a password that contains at least 6 characters.
 You'll need the password to import the file into the Desktop Wallet so keep it safe.

         #.
 Navigate to the location on your computer where you want to save the file.
 If you're on Windows, make sure that **All Files** is selected in **Save as type**.
 Give the file a name and the extension .json, and then click **Save**.
-Once the export is complete, we recommend that you store the file in a safe location that is different from where you store the Desktop Wallet database.
+Once the export is complete, Concordium recommends that you store the file in a safe location that is different from where you store the Desktop Wallet database.

     .. dropdown:: Import